mawdev1/remote-trainer/ROADMAP.md

-# 🗺️ Ext & Flex — Feature Roadmap
+# 🗺️ RepsXtension — Feature Roadmap

 > A comprehensive list of features to build the ultimate home workout Chrome extension for remote workers.
 > All data stays local.
 No authentication required.